HRM vs HRD: Definitions And Key Differences

 What is HRD or Human Resource Development?

-4. Succession Planning: Preparing employees for leadership roles.
+Succession Planning: This prepares employees to take on leadership roles.

 Key differences between HRM and HRD